mrmrjing/python-web-scraper-ycombinator/README.md

 - Fetches latest titles and URLs from Hacker News.
 - Emails the fetched news items to a specified email address.
-- Runs scheduled tasks to automate the process daily (TODO)
+- Runs scheduled tasks to automate the process daily.

 ## Prerequisites